rd--/blksc3/md/glossary.md

 A let binding introduces a local variable and assigns it an initial value.
 Let bindings must be grouped together at the start of a statement stack.
-In the figure below a local variable _x_ is defined to have the value of the matematical constant _e_.
+In the figure below a local variable _x_ is defined to have the value of the mathematical constant _e_.

 ![](sw/blksc3/png/LetBinding.png)